-The school employs an on-campus, full-time professional school counselor who is available to students, families, faculty and staff for the purpose of assisting with various emotional and social concerns that may arise.
+The school employs an on-campus, full-time professional school psychologist who is available to students, families, faculty and staff for the purpose of assisting with various emotional and social concerns that may arise.

-Short-term, individual counseling is provided by the school counselor and can be obtained by self-referral or through consultation with another community member.
-Should more extensive or longer-term counseling be needed, the school counselor coordinates the referral to an appropriate outside professional and arranges for transportation to the practitioner’s office.
+Short-term, individual counseling is provided by the school psychologist and can be obtained by self-referral or through consultation with another community member.
+Should more extensive or longer-term counseling be needed, the school psychologist coordinates the referral to an appropriate outside professional and arranges for transportation to the practitioner’s office.

 All new students receive an Apple laptop on Opening Day as part of the school's 1-to-1 laptop program.
 Student laptops are pre-loaded with Microsoft Office.
 Robust wireless access is available across campus for students, faculty members, alumni, and guests.
 Besides the school-issued laptops, students have access to an iMac computer lab in the Library.
 All dorm rooms are equipped with high-speed Internet connections and wifi access.
 SMART Boards are equipped in most classrooms.
 Apple TV devices support Airplay from teacher laptops and iPads.

 The Learning Center

 The Learning Center is a resource for students and teachers.
 We work with students on developing their organizational and study skills in an effort to help them become independent learners.
 We also provide daily help in specific subjects.

 For most students, the Learning Center is a voluntary resource.
 Students may be assigned for a period of three weeks to 10 months, depending on their progress.
 These students come in daily during their free period and work with the Learning Center staff.